gi-dellav/rocketup/rocketup/content/posts/beating_uttt.md

 (Note: if it is possible to win with one move, the score will always be equal to 10000)

+---

-The WeightedUTTT function will also take three special parameters: *n* and *k*,  with *n* equal to the number of future turns analyzed and *k* equal to the number of moves fully analized at each future turn.
+The WeightedUTTT function will also take two special parameters: *n* and *k*, with *n* equal to the number of future turns analyzed and *k* equal to the number of moves fully analized at each future turn.

 *n* and *k* don't need to be optimized, don't need to change based on the values of the other parameters, and *k^n* is in a (approximately) linear relationship with the compute time and with the quality of the evaluations.